-From before the time of Charlemagne, possession of the provinces on the southern Jutland Peninsula was contested by the Kingdom of Denmark and the princes of the many Germanic kingdoms who ruled the lands which eventually became Germany.
+From before the time of Charlemagne, possession of the provinces on the southern Jutland Peninsula was contested by the Kingdom of Denmark and the rulers of the many Germanic kingdoms who ruled the lands which eventually became Germany.
 In 811 CE, Charlemagne signed the Treaty of Heiligen which fixed the southern boundary of Denmark and the Duchy of Schleswig at the Eider River.

 By the 15th Century, the Duchy of Schleswig was bound by marriages and alliances to the Duchy of Holstein, a vassal state of the Holy Roman Empire.
 And in 1460, the two Duchies were formally united by the Treaty of Ribe wherein the two duchies were declared Up Ewig Ungedeelt, or "Forever Undivided."
 However, the King of Denmark was always the Duke of Schleswig but not always the Duke of Holstein.
 And when he was the Duke of Holstein, he was a vassal of the Holy Roman Empire [HRE].
-Thus in more modern times, the military boundary shifted south across Holstein to the Elbe River and then back north to the Eider River over and over again depending on which principality ruled Holstein.
+Thus in more modern times, the military boundary shifted south across Holstein to the Elbe River and then back north over and over again depending on which principality ruled Holstein.

 A few persons to study:

-1. Jan Jansen Van Breestede was born in about 1596 in Bredstedt (modern spelling), Duchy of Schleswig (now Germany).
+1. Jan Jansen Van Breestede was born in about 1596 in Bredsted (modern spelling)t, Duchy of Schleswig (now Germany).
 Jan Janssen and family immigrated to New Amsterdam in about 1624.
 Born in Breestede, Jan Janssen was probably the son of Dutch merchants.
 And as a son of merchants, immigration to the newly founded colony presented an opportunity to get in on the ground floor of a wonderful business opportunity.

 Corporate profit was the leading cause of early colonization from Northern Europe.
 Whereas the Spanish and Portuguese sailed for conquest and to spread Catholicism, English and Dutch merchants organized parties of colonists to settle their corporate colonies.
 Circumstantial evidence leads to the belief that Jan Janssen was an employee of the Dutch West Indies Company; as he was appointed to Peter Minuit's Council in 1626.